ariesteam/ariesteam.github.com/modules/waterspecs.markdown

 ### Case studies

-1. Western Washington State
+1. San Pedro River Watershed, Arizona and Sonora
-2. Orange County, California
+2. La Antigua Watershed, Veracruz, Mexico

 ### Model structure and assumptions

-**Flood source models.** We use annual precipitation is the source of floodwater.
+**Water supply source models.** We use annual precipitation is the source of floodwater.
 Flood regulation is For event-based flood modeling, snowmelt is an extremely important variable in seasonally cold-weather climates, such as Western Washington.
 Since data limitations prevent event-based flood modeling in ARIES, snow presence and snowmelt are not currently included in the flood source model.

-**Flood sink models.** Past ecosystem services studies have essentially mapped flood sinks using spatial data; we drew on these approaches in developing our sink models.
+**Water supply sink models.** Past ecosystem services studies have essentially mapped flood sinks using spatial data; we drew on these approaches in developing our sink models.
 Eade and Moran (1996) mapped flood regulation based on soil drainage classifications, while Chan et al. (2006) did so by estimating percent natural land cover, percent natural land cover within riparian zones, distance to the 100-year floodplain,